Surface Algebras I: Dessins D'enfants, Surface Algebras, and Dessin Orders: Historical Background and Motivations

 \subsection{Reductive Algebraic Groups and the Classical Langlands Program}

-The technology of $R$-orders which is developed in this paper provides a very concrete and clear interpretation of $n$-dimensional representations of a Galois group and how they correspond to the so called \emph{"automorphic representations} of reductive algebras groups.
-In particular, we are able to understand the action of the general automorphism groups of extensions of number fields $F/K$, not necessarily Galois, on a pullback of Lie algebras corresponding to ramified primes.
-In particular, the constructions within give a way of understanding automorphic representations for ramified and unramified primes in a number field extension $F/K$.
-They are in fact exactly the surface orders coming from completions of the surface algebra defined over complete discrete valuation rings, Dedekind domains, and local fields.
+The technology of $R$-orders which is developed in this paper, inspired heavily by Kauer, provides a very concrete and clear interpretation of $n$-dimensional representations of a Galois group and how they correspond to the so-called \emph{"automorphic representations"} of reductive algebras groups.
+In particular, we are able to understand the action of the general automorphism groups of arbitrary extensions of number fields $F/K$, not necessarily Galois.
+The realization of such representations is given by an action on a pullback of Lie algebras corresponding to ramified primes.
+In particular, the constructions gives a way of understanding representations for \emph{ramified and unramified} primes simultaneously, \emph{without} having to exclude \emph{any} information regarding the ramified primes.
+This plays an important part in applications to L-functions (especially Artin L-functions).

+The representation are given by the \emph{"surface orders"} coming from completions of the \emph{"surface algebra"} defined over complete discrete valuation rings, Dedekind domains, and local and global fields.
+In particular, these constructions provide a way of treating the local and global aspects simultaneously as parts of a single unifying object.
+Let $K/\QQ$ be a finite extension.
+Using the construction given here, one can treat representations of the Galois group $\mathcal{G}(K/\QQ)$ of a field extension over the global field $K$, the adeles $\mathbf{A}_K$, local fields $K_{\nu}$ corresponding to \emph{finite or infinite} places, the local ring of integers $\mathcal{O}_{\nu}$, global ring of integers $\mathcal{O}_K$, and actions on the finite fields given by the corresponding extensions of $\ZZ/p\ZZ$ (or $\ZZ_p/p\ZZ_p$).